April update

 NEW DIGITAL VERSION From the January 2025 issue, you can now buy the digital version of the magazine.
-January, February and March 2025 are currently available.
+New high quality downloads of January, February and March 2025 are also available.
 Just head for the SHOP and select either the hardcopy or downloadable option.
 The downloadable magazine is just £4 (sterling) for each issue and available straight away.
 It saves the huge expense and wait for overseas postage, so check it out NOW!

-NEW SUBSCRIPTIONS Our magazines are mailed to subscribers on the first Thursday of the preceding month, so our March 2025 issue goes out on Thursday 6th February.
-You’ll find full details of the March magazine in the shop.
+NEW SUBSCRIPTIONS Our magazines are mailed to subscribers on the first Thursday of the preceding month, so our April 2025 issue went out on Thursday 6th March.
+You’ll find full details of the April magazine in the shop.

-If you’d like a new subscription, it will start with our April (39th birthday!) magazine.
-No money is taken with your order and April will be mailed out to subscribers on Thursday 6th March.
+If you’d like a new subscription, it will start with our May magazine.
+No money is taken with your order and May will be mailed out to subscribers on Thursday 3rd April.

 If you’d like to start with an earlier magazine, please buy it as a back issue and you’ll find lots of choice in our shop.